 A new cost of living index declares Denmark the fifth most expensive nation in the world.

-is based on data collected by Numbeo, which bills itself as the world’s largest database of user-contributed data on costs and prices around the world.
+The index is based on data collected by Numbeo, which bills itself as the world’s largest database of user-contributed data on costs and prices around the world.

 Numbeo determined the difference in living costs between countries taking into account the prices of groceries, transportation, restaurants and utilities.
 It used costs in New York City as the basis for comparison.